UK Council for Psychotherapy

 Addiction Counselling & Psychotherapy for Blog Addiction in London, Camden, Kings Cross

 Impact Of What We Reveal & What We Read In certain relating states, we can share our thoughts, emotions, what we are doing with others close to us with people we don't even know (or think we know), receive feedback, make connections.
 Some may not take care in what we say, maybe become disinhibited.
 Words sent and received can have very different meanings, emphasis for the sender, receiver, and become easily misinterpreted.
 Sometimes using emojis ☺ may be a direct, simple way of stating how we feel.
-For some, our curiosity and interest in social media can get out of hand, we may struggle to take responsibility for the impact of what we say (see also Over-Talking, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts, Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings - Taking Responsibility & Care For Our Feelings).
+For some, our curiosity and interest in social media can get out of hand, we may struggle to take responsibility for the impact of what we say (see also Over-Talking, Floodlighting, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts, Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings).
 Becoming disinhibited at times, especially if flirting, we may end up sending ill-thought messages, images, yet later regret this.
 Social media abuse and cyber bullying may take place alongside disinhibiting behaviours, lacking any restraint, when we assume a fake identity, pretending to be someone else online - catfishing.
 Records of images, what is said, can be quite hard to remove, change or withdraw.
+Things said can amplify and be incendiary.
+Moderation through technology can only go so far in limiting harm and can miss nuances.
+Regulating and supervising algorithms, so they don't incentivise human damage, may be important.
 Some of us may overlook the fact that many social media sites, social media apps, are owned by large corporations, who carry out surveillance, or that anonymity is not always so.
 (And individuals themselves can hide behind anonymity, say what they want, regardless of the consequences) - see also Internet Accuracy, Security, Online Safety, Privacy & Computer Usage.
+Defenders of free speech can argue neutrality.
 Mindless scrolling can be a habit for some.
-We can go down rabbit holes.
-Conspiracy theories can take off as can peoples insecurities, greed, bullying.
-It can help us to remember we have choice in who we do and don't "follow" alongside the content we engage in and be mindful of how it makes us feel with certain social media content, checking if what we hear, read, is objectively true.
+We can go down deep or morbid rabbit holes, that can even affect the quality of our sleep.
+Conspiracy theories can take off as can people's insecurities, greed, bullying.
+If we are not careful we can end up doomscrolling - obsessively checking on social media feeds - ingesting lots of news, often bad.
+It can help us to remember we have choice in who we do and don't "follow" alongside the content we engage in and be mindful of how it makes us feel with certain social media content, utilising aspects of critical thinking, checking if what we hear, read, is objectively true, thinking before we act.
 It may be important for us to manage social media, so it enhances our life, never diminishing it in negative ways.

 Its name is Public Opinion.
 It is held in reverence.
 It settles everything.
 Some think it is the voice of god.
 Mark Twain